davideas/FlexibleAdapter/README.md

 ###### A pattern for every RecyclerView - Master branch: v4.2 of 2015.12.16 - Dev branch: v5.0.0-b1 (*usable*)

-####ANNOUNCEMENT: Important changes are foreseen in v4.2.0 and in v5.0.0.
+####ANNOUNCEMENT: Important changes are foreseen in v5.0.0.
 Please see [issues](https://github.com/davideas/FlexibleAdapter/issues) and [releases](https://github.com/davideas/FlexibleAdapter/releases).

 #### Main functionalities
 * Base item selection (but also SINGLE & MULTI selection mode) in the Recycler View with ripple effect.